wultra/sike-java/docs/Readme.md

 ### SIDH Key Agreement

 Once you initialized the keys for both parties, it is easy to compute the shared secret using SIDH.
-The process is the same for both parties, silarly to `DH` or `ECDH` opposite public and private keys are used:
+The process is the same for both parties.
+Similarly to `DH` or `ECDH`, opposite public and private keys are used:

 ```java
 Sidh sidh = new Sidh(sikeParam);
 Fp2Element secretA = sidh.generateSharedSecret(Party.ALICE, keyPairA.getPrivate(), keyPairB.getPublic());